byungjincho/byungjincho.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Currently serving as an Assistant Professor in the Department of Computer Science and Software Engineering at Korea University (Sejong), South Korea.
+Assistant Professor in the Department of Computer Science and Software Engineering at Korea University (Sejong), South Korea.

 Experiences
 ======
 * Industry: Senior Research Scientist at Nokia (FIN), Engineer at SK Hynix (KOR)
-* Academic: Postdoc/Ph.D/MSc in Communications Engineering at Aalto
+* Academic: Postdoc/Ph.D/MSc in Communications Engineering at Aalto (FIN)

 Research Interest
 ======